jnord0/nucleus-security-interview/Engineering_Intern_Interview_Questions.md

 # Becomes: INSERT INTO users(email, role) VALUES(''; DROP TABLE users; --', 'admin')
 ```
 String interpolation (f"...") directly embeds user input into the SQL query, allowing
-an attacker to break out of the string literal and execute arbitrary SQL.\
+an attacker to break out of the string literal and execute arbitrary SQL.<br>
 **The Fix** — Use Parameterized Queries
 ```python
 # Store raw payload for auditing / debugging